On a journey home.

 Image credit: Portrait of Rupy C. Tut by Lara Kaur

-Using a traditional way of making, I dissect historical moments of displacement and struggle while evaluating their impact on contemporary identity and narratives.
+Using a traditional way of making, I dissect historical moments of displacement and struggle while evaluating their impact on contemporary identity, gender roles and narratives.
 When history and tradition are dismissed as not relevant, I return to both to discover elements that are recognizable and relatable to our lives today.

 In a process based practice, my work is varied including works on paper and canvas, video installations, and development of traditional materials.
 I focus on stories and symbols of my people derived from eastern imagery as well as diasporic identity.
 The power of language and script inspires me to create calligraphy that gives physical space and visibility to uncommon scripts.
 As I evoke traditional methodology of making pigments, paper, and form, I meditate on the nuances of a hybrid identity and socio-political influences.
 I question traditional roles and labels by preserving traditional practices and making.